jacoblapworth/akahu-sdk-swift/src/react/components/editabletable/editabletable.foot.md

 #### Footer Action

-For a table-affecting action like adding a row, use `XUIEditableTableFootAction` nested within `XUIEditableTableFoot`.
+For a table-affecting action like adding a row, use `XUIEditableTableFootAction` buttons inside a `XUIEditableTableFootActions` row, nested within `XUIEditableTableFoot` table footer.

 ```jsx harmony
 import {